PRO-2684/gadgets/GM_config/README.md

 - `str`: String
 - `bool`: Boolean
 - `int`: Integer
+    - If `prop.min` is provided, it will check if the value is greater than or equal to it
+    - If `prop.max` is provided, it will check if the value is less than or equal to it
 - `float`: Float
+    - If `prop.min` is provided, it will check if the value is greater than or equal to it
+    - If `prop.max` is provided, it will check if the value is less than or equal to it
 - `action`: Calls function(s) when clicked
     - You should not override `prop.input` and `prop.processor` for this type
     - Listen for this property's `get` events using `config.addEventListener` to set up callback(s)